About Geometro

 The presenter

-You can contact Aniceta here to arrange for a workshop or to get more information.
+Contact Aniceta to arrange for a workshop or to get more information.